antoine-jacquet/project-conformity/README.md

-# Evolution of conformity
+# Conformity in mate choice

 Code for the paper:

-Sabine Nöbel, Antoine Jacquet, Guillaume Isabel, Arnaud Pocheville, Paul Seabright & Etienne Danchin, "Conformity in mate choice, the overlooked social component of animal and human culture"
+Sabine Nöbel, Antoine Jacquet, Guillaume Isabel, Arnaud Pocheville, Paul Seabright & Etienne Danchin, "Conformity in mate choice, the overlooked social component of animal and human culture,"
-**Biological Reviews** (September 2022), doi: 10.1111/brv.12899
+<i>**Biological Reviews**</i> (September 2022), doi: 10.1111/brv.12899

 simulations on the evolution of conformity for the paper *Conformity in mate choice, the overlooked social component of animal and human culture* by Sabine Nöbel, Antoine Jacquet, Guillaume Isabel, Arnaud Pocheville, Paul Seabright, & Etienne Danchin.